 Kelsey SchoenbergEditorial Assistant

-Kelsey graduated from the University of California, San Diego with degrees in Speculative Design and Philosophy, and worked in marketing and design for the performing arts program, ArtPower.
+Kelsey holds degrees in Speculative Design and Philosophy from the University of California, San Diego, where she worked in marketing and design for the performing arts program, ArtPower.
 She was previously an exhibition designer at Wonderspaces, a San Diego arts startup.

 Arianna LeeProgramming & Operations Assistant